Backstage - Complete Return of the Joker

 was the first site to report and show the edits made to Batman Beyond: Return of the Joker

-movie, a list of edits, cuts and changes was created first right here!
+movie, a list of edits, cuts and changes was created first right here, on this page!
 In

 November/December of 2000, WB Home Video released an edited copy of